atom/atom-languageclient/README.md

 * Automatic wiring up of adapters based on the negotiated capabilities of the language server
 * Helper functions for downloading additional non-npm dependencies

-## Considerations

-We went with the library approach for a number of reasons;

-1. Avoids developing a huge LSP-like interface in Atom for language server packages to then try and fill
-2. Language Server Protocol packages can be treated the same as any other Atom package
-3. The library can be revised without breaking existing LSP packages

-This modular-kit with a lot of automation means it is easy for people developing LSP packages for Atom to easily get up and running yet still provide a good level of customization.

-### Unresolved

-1. How to shut-down language servers when they are no longer required
-2. Should registration of providers be dynamic (code would be much nicer, less for package authors to maintain)

 ## Capabilities

 The language server protocol consists of a number of capabilities.
 Some of these already have a counterpoint we can connect up to today while others do not.
-The following table shows each capability in v2 and how we intend to wire it up in Atom;
+The following table shows each capability in v2 and how it is exposed via Atom;

 | Capability                      | Atom interface                |
 |---------------------------------|-------------------------------|